krishnan-mani/the-cf-workshop/doc/kata-2/HOW-TO.md

 ```

 - All subsequent template changes will be deployed to the stack by the pipeline, on changes being pushed to the `develop` branch
+- Commit the changes and move on to [kata-3](../kata-3/HOW-TO.md)